This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 The BPSA have special services for trainees, including a magazine, for further details, see their website.

-Buttercups website has information about their pre-registration courses.
+Buttercups website has information about their foundation trainee pharmacist courses.

 The ResourcePharm website offers a range of information for trainees, including exam preparation and useful things to put in your file.